Diamante-Smith/Active-Directory/README.md

 - This is what I chose

-- Pick any random name you want and logout of Client-1 A.K.A Jane Doe and log in with the new user name
+- Pick any random name you want and log out of Client-1 A.K.A Jane Doe and log in with the new user name

-- When logging back into Client-1 Username is "mydomain.com\ "new user" plus the password is "Password1" with a capital P and try logging in now.
+- When logging back into Client-1, the Username is "mydomain.com\ "new user" plus the password is "Password1" with a capital P and try logging in now.

 <br>